Kyle-Tran/Cellular-Automata-Visualization/README.md

   - Recommend using default [p1, p2, p3, p4, p5]
 ---
 ### [Langton's Ant](https://en.wikipedia.org/wiki/Langton%27s_ant)
   Squares on a plane are colored variously either black or white.
   We arbitrarily identify one square as the "ant" (denoted as red square).
   The ant can travel in any of the four cardinal directions at each step it takes.
   The "ant" moves according to given ruleset.
-    Default direction is North ("N").

 #### Rules:
 A simple naming scheme is used:

 For each of the successive colors, a letter "L" or "R" is used to indicate whether a left or right turn should be taken.
 Langton's ant has the name "RL" in this naming scheme.
 - **Default Rule 'RL'**:
   - At a white square, turn 90° clockwise, flip the color of the square, move forward one unit
   - At a black square, turn 90° counter-clockwise, flip the color of the square, move forward one unit